 While commercial Pineapple (Ananas comosus) cultivation does indeed occur primarily in tropical regions, the great news is that you too can grow Pineapple plants in the garden, and it's easy!

 Pineapples are a tropical, herbaceous perennial belonging to the Bromeliad family.
 They grow to about 5 feet (1.5 m) in height with a 3- to 4-feet (0.9 to 1.2 m) spread.
 The idea that Pineapples are an exotic, decadent fruit isn't farfetched.
 They were first introduced to Europe in the 1700s, where they were delicacies of great value sought after only by the very wealthy.

-Growing Pineapples really is very simple.
+Growing Pineapples is very simple.
 Because of their tough leaves, they lose little water through evaporation.
-They have small root systems like other Bromeliads, and are not fussy about the quality or quantity of their soil.
+They have small root systems like other Bromeliads and are not fussy about their soil's quality or quantity.
 Due to this, they make excellent container grown plants, especially nice for those of us whose climate is less than tropical.
-If you do live in a warmer region, growing Pineapple plants in the garden is a match made in heaven.
+If you live in a warmer region, growing Pineapple plants in the garden is a match made in heaven.

-Then, simply dig a shallow hole in the garden or in a pot and plunk the top or sucker into it.
+Then, simply dig a shallow hole in the garden or a pot and plunk the top or sucker into it.
 Choose a sunny spot, if possible, although Pineapples will grow in dappled shade.
 Firm the soil around the base, and if the soil is dry, give the plant some water.

 If you are planting multiple Pineapples, give them at least a foot (30 cm) between each plant.
 Be sure not to plant them in an area that gets standing water or tends to be soggy.

 Pineapples are fairly drought tolerant and can thrive with very little water.
 If you are in a low water area, or if you never remember to water your plants, a thick layer of mulch should be incorporated to reduce evaporation.
 You might also want to consider growing your Pineapples in a slightly shaded area, especially if you live in a tropical or sub-tropical area.